niqdevgit/V.E.N.L.A/README.md

 _Project will be documented and made in english.
 Content on site is for finnish audience._

-## Valitse Elintarvike Naaraallesi Lyhyessä Ajassa
+## Valitse Elintarvike Neidollesi Lyhyessä Ajassa

 Live preview can be seen [here](https://venla.onrender.com/)